Deform Paths

 Transformations Using Deform Paths

-In Deform Paths Mode, you can only edit control points.
-When you are done, click the [Arrow tool] icon on the toolbar to switch modes.
+After setting up, click the [Arrow tool] icon on the toolbar to switch tools.

 Move the control points to deform the ArtMesh.